This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 preparing content for specific prompts

-First, complete the tasks marked as critical or high.
+First, do the tasks marked as critical or high.
 They can have the biggest impact on further analysis and your brand’s visibility.

 In the details you can check: